ye-kyaw-thu/myPar/en-my-multi/README.md

 # English-Myanmar Parallel Corpus with Multiple Translations for Myanmar Side

-We developed two English-to-Myanmar parallel corpora for measuring the performance differences between Myanmar and English languages with the use of several possible Myanmar translations for the specific primary educational domain.
+We developed two English-to-Myanmar parallel corpora for measuring the performance differences between Myanmar (Burmese) and English languages with the use of several possible Myanmar translations for the specific primary educational domain.

-Free for non commercial use! & Enjoy for NLP research purpose!!!
+**Free for non commercial use! & Enjoy for NLP research purpose!!!**

 ## Files